Helikite Aerostat Videos

 Helikite Aerostats for Military Defence

-Helikite are tethered aerostats that can be equipped with multi-mission sensors to provide long endurance intelligence, surveillance, reconnaissance and communications in support of coalition forces.
+Helikite are tethered aerostats that can be equipped with multi-mission sensors to provide long endurance intelligence, surveillance, reconnaissance, and communications in support of coalition forces.
 They are also used for communication relays to and from unmanned vehicles.
 Helikites have been used around the world extensively by UK and USA Military forces for well over 20 years.

-Military digital communications using high frequency radio waves are becoming more and more important as the advantages to the warfighter of ready access to digitally transmitted data such as visual charts, GPS locations , text messaging and video images become apparent.
-Sensors relying on digital comms can protect fleets from missile attack, clear minefields and track submarines.
+Sensors relying on digital comms can protect fleets from missile attacks, clear minefields, and track submarines.
 Significantly, digitalisation now also allows radio traffic to differentiate between numerous unmanned vehicles, giving a vast new unmanned force to those who learn to how to exploit this potential.

-However, a problem emerges when high frequency radio waves wish to be exploited.
 The user discovers that digital radio waves travel in straight lines, whereas the Earth is curved and has hills and mountains on the land which stop radio waves travelling between radio handsets.
-This inevitably results in loss of signal.
-Perfect radio line-of-sight is required.
-Also, high frequency digital radio waves are attenuated to a greater extent than low frequency waves by things such as low-lying vegetation, buildings, waves, salt spray and precipitation.
-It is found that the movement of small boats into wave troughs and irregular movements of antennas reduces the theoretical radio range considerably.
+This inevitably results in loss of signal because perfect radio line-of-sight is required.
+Additionally, high frequency digital radio waves are attenuated to a greater extent than low frequency waves by factors such as low-lying vegetation, buildings, waves, salt spray and precipitation.
+The movement of small boats into wave troughs and irregular movements of antennas are found to reduce the theoretical radio range considerably.
 In practice, a broadband high-frequency radio signal that could theoretically travel 30 NM may in fact only be received reliably 10 NM away.

-The answer to this problem entails the mastery of two aspects of digital radio propagation.
+The answer to this problem entails the mastery of two aspects of digital radio propagation:

-1. The manufacture of excellent digital radio relays
+1. The manufacture of excellent digital radio relays.

 2. The positioning of them at high altitude.

-Numerous excellent digital radio-relays now exist in the form of superb MANET radios and small cell-phone base stations.
 The problem that remains is the positioning of these relays at useful altitude, when required, in the right place, easily and cheaply – in all weathers.
-This is a huge problem, and one that the militaries of the world have spent billions of dollars trying to overcome mainly by use of satellites.
+This is a huge problem, and one that militaries worldwide have spent billions of dollars trying to overcome, mainly by use of satellites.
 However, satellites are relatively low bandwidth, inflexible, prone to attenuation by vegetation and incapable of ever realising the bandwidth requirements of swarms of unmanned vehicles.

-High-altitude, all-weather Helikite aerostats are the world’s most reliable and economical method of lifting mass into the sky ever devised.
 All other methods are approximately 200 times more expensive.
-Tough, double-lined Desert Star Helikites are very well suited to military life and have been extensively used in conflicts areas worldwide including Afghanistan, Middle East, Africa, and South America.
-Both at sea and on land.
+Tough, double-lined Desert Star Helikites are very well suited to military life and have been extensively used in conflicts areas worldwide including Afghanistan, Middle East, Africa, and South America – both at sea and on land.

-Helikites lifting MANET radios or 4G relays create an extensive area in which there is full broadband radio communications for personnel, ships, sensors and unmanned vehicles - limited only by the numbers of Helikites and radios available.
+Helikites lifting MANET radios or 4G relays create an extensive area in which there is full broadband radio communications for personnel, ships, sensors, and unmanned vehicles, limited only by the numbers of Helikites and radios available.

-In Ukraine, Helikites easily overcome the worlds most sophisticated jamming by lifting radio-relays high into the sky where Russian ground-based jammers are largely ineffective.
+In Ukraine, Helikites easily overcome the world’s most sophisticated jamming by lifting radio-relays high into the sky where Russian ground-based jammers are largely ineffective.

-Helikites plus MANET radios and 4G, allow a vast previously untapped, worldwide network, of thousands of human and computer resources, to be concentrated into the centre of the battlefield in an instant.
+Helikites plus MANET radios and 4G allow a vast, previously untapped, worldwide network of thousands of human and computer resources to be concentrated into the centre of the battlefield in an instant.
 This is force-multiplication on an industrial scale.

 D1